galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 - What happens when I start Galaxy?

 **Learning objectives**
-- Explore various aspects of the Galaxy codebase.
+- Explore various aspects of the Galaxy codebase
-- Understand the various top-level files and modules in Galaxy.
+- Understand the various top-level files and modules in Galaxy
-- Understand how dependencies work in Galaxy's frontend and backend.
+- Understand how dependencies work in Galaxy's frontend and backend

 **Prerequisites**